How did your last project go?

 Getting it right

-Projects vary in terms of how successful they are, but assessing how they went afterward is always a good idea.
+Projects vary in how successful they are, but assessing how they went afterward is always a good idea.

-Improving customer service, boosting business through innovation, and raising staff morale: all of these can benefit from implementing post-mortem meetings as a regular part of operations.
+Improving customer service, boosting business through innovation, and raising staff morale can all benefit from implementing post-mortem meetings as a regular part of operations.
 So take the time to add them into your workflow: you won’t regret it.